 I couldn’t have been older than eight when it happened.

-Daytime I would sometimes play outside under the huge oaks and elms or go to the creek in back and pretend I was fishing.
+Daytime, I would sometimes play outside under the huge oaks and elms or go to the creek in the back and pretend I was fishing.

 The attic was my favorite place.
 It had several oddly shaped rooms formed of the roofs of the various sections of the house.
 Worn hardwood floors with steps up or down led between them.
 There were boxes and chests full of treasure (clothes and silverware; boxes of photos and old books and, yes, a bit of jewelry).